-• We have empowered locals to make decisions.

-• We care, support and listen to each other.

-We partner with our community to achieve great things
+- We have empowered locals to make decisions. - We care, support and listen to each other. - We partner with our community to achieve great things

-In the future we....have a thriving economy for everyone.
-This means:

-We are a smart spenders, buying local wherever possible

-We target economic development to enhance our region

-We are capitalising on our region's strengths
+- We are a smart spenders, buying local wherever possible. - We target economic development to enhance our region. - We are capitalising on our region's strengths.